idrissyed7/DDSPermissionsManager/README.md

 The activities that can only be performed by a Super Admin are:
 * Add/remove other super admins
 * Create/delete groups
-* Add the intial Group Admin to a Group
+* Add the initial Group Admin to a Group

-### Group Memberships and Group Admins
+### Group Memberships, Roles, and Group Admins

-A Group Membership defines the capabilities of a user with respect to a specific Group.
+A Group Membership assigns zero or more roles to a user with reference to a specific Group.
+The roles define the capabilities of the user with respect to that particular Group.
-The three possible grants are Group Admin, Topic Admin, and Application Admin.
+The three possible roles are Group Admin, Topic Admin, and Application Admin.
 A user can have multiple Group memberships; one for each Group to which they belong.
-Furthermore, a user can have different grants for each Group.
+Furthermore, a user can have different roles for each Group.
 For example, the same user could be a Group Admin in one Group while they are a Topic Admin in another.
-A user can be added to a group without any grants.
+A user can be added to a group without any roles selected.
 In this case, the user can see all of the information for a Group but cannot make any changes.

 A Group Admin has the responsibility of maintaining the Group Memberships for their Groups.
 A Group Admin can add/remove/edit Group Memberships for Groups for which they are Group Admin To complete the onboarding process, a Group Admin adds Topic Admins and Applications Admins to their group.
 The Group Admin can also add other Group Admins.
-To add a user to a group, a Group Admin creates/edits a Group Membership that include the user's email address, Group, and grants.
+To add a user to a group, a Group Admin creates/edits a Group Membership that include the user's email address, Group, and roles.

 ### Applications and Application Admins